chef-boneyard/chef-provisioning/README.md

 ### Anatomy of a Recipe

-chef-zero comes with a provisioner for Vagrant, an abstraction that covers VirtualBox, VMware and other Virtual Machine drivers.
+The ChefDK comes with a provisioner for Vagrant, an abstraction that covers VirtualBox, VMware and other Virtual Machine drivers.
 In docs/examples, you can run this to try it:

 ```ruby
 export CHEF_DRIVER=vagrant